 If you’re hungry, get the €15 deal with orange juice, eggs of your choice, granola or a pancake and tea or coffee.

 Note – after visiting, I noticed they had some bad reviews regarding the service.
-This wasn’t my experience (perhaps they had a bad team of staff for a while?) but it’s worth checking their most recent reviews to be safe.
+This wasn’t my experience but it’s worth checking their most recent reviews to be safe.

 Address: Largo de Alberto Pimentel 4, 4050-214 Porto.

 Opening times: 9am-10.30pm.

 If you don’t know what you fancy, cross the bridge to Gaia.
 At 7G Roasters, you can relax in a spacious warehouse-style venue while looking through a menu comprising pancakes, smoothie bowls, various egg-on-toast dishes and non-brunch items like burgers, wraps, tacos and sharers.